ICOS-Carbon-Portal/pylib/docs/examples.md

 ## Digital Object

-For the example below, we assume that you know how to get hold of the URI used at the Carbon Portal.
+For the example below, we assume that you know how to get hold of the PID/URI used at the Carbon Portal.
 You can read more about this in the Modules section.
 Each object in the data portal has a unique and persistent identification in form of an URI.
 The following examples will use the URI

 [https://meta.icos-cp.eu/objects/lNJPHqvsMuTAh-3DOvJejgYc](https://meta.icos-cp.eu/objects/lNJPHqvsMuTAh-3DOvJejgYc)